FirelyTeam/firely-docs-firely-server/tools/firely-auth/firely-auth-tutorial.rst

 Firely Auth requires this token to be present in the license file: ``http://fire.ly/server/auth``.
 If you don't have this in your license file yet, you probably need to acquire Firely Auth first.
 Please :ref:`vonk-contact` for that.

-By default Firely Auth will look for a license file named ``firely-server-license.json``, adjacent to the ``Firely.IdentityServer.exe`` [TODO]
+By default Firely Auth will look for a license file named ``firely-server-license.json``, adjacent to the ``Firely.IdentityServer.Core.exe``
-You can adjust the location of the license file in the configration settings.
-[TODO]
+You can adjust the location of the license file in the configration settings, see :ref:`firely_auth_settings_license`.

 With the license in place, you can start Firely Auth by running::

-    > ./Firely.IdentityServer.exe
+    > ./Firely.IdentityServer.Core.exe

 And you can access it with a browser on ``https://localhost:5001``.
 It will use a self-signed certificate by default, for which your browser will warn you.
 Accept the risk and proceed to the website.

-..
-    [TODO: Does it come with a certificate?
-Or do we add info how to create a self-signed certificate]

 Firely Auth will present you with a login screen.
 But what user to login as?